kicksent/aravind-website/_pages/home.md

    cta_label: "About me"
    cta_url: "/about/"
 excerpt: "A tech guy writing about music, life and personal stuff."
-description: "I am Aravind, a scientist and computer engineer by training, writing about music and life.
-My writings cover reviews and stories about jazz albums as well as human emotions and ordinary things that make us human."
+description: "I am Aravind, a scientist and computer engineer by training, writing about music, life and personal stuff.
+My writings cover stories about jazz albums, human emotions and ordinary things that make us human, and narrations of things happening in my life."
 og_image: "/assets/images/self-sketch-splash.jpg"

 feature_music_naka:
   - image_path: /assets/images/music-naka-cover.jpg
     alt: "Collage of cover images of Music Naka posts"
     title: "Music Naka"
-    excerpt: 'Music Naka is my collection of posts about music albums, stories about how they were made or how I discovered them.
-If you like jazz, you may find something you like.'
+    excerpt: 'Playlists, jazz albums, stories about how they were made or how I discovered them.'
     url: "/music-naka/"
     btn_label: "Read More"
     btn_class: "btn--primary"